 IP Addresses.
 An IP address is a number that is assigned to your computer or network when you are linked to the Internet.
 When you request pages from this Website, our servers may log your IP address.
 We may use IP address for a number of purposes, such as system administration, to report aggregate information to our partners or to audit the use of the Website.
 We may associate your IP address with the personally identifiable information you provide.
 We also may collect and store information about you that we receive from other sources.

 Who is Collecting Your Information

-When you are asked for information while on the Website, you are sharing that information with CMP and its affiliates, unless specifically stated otherwise.
-As a result of this sharing, you may receive communications from CMP or its affiliates.
+When you are asked for information while on the Website, you are sharing that information with CID and its affiliates, unless specifically stated otherwise.
+As a result of this sharing, you may receive communications from CID or its affiliates.
 In addition, some services are provided in conjunction with partner companies.
-If your personally identifiable information is being collected by a company other than CMP or its affiliates, you will be notified at the time the information is collected.
+If your personally identifiable information is being collected by a company other than CID or its affiliates, you will be notified at the time the information is collected.
 If you do not want your information shared, you can choose not to allow the transfer of information by not using that particular service or by not providing any information at that time.